 After a few drops of the weight the tip of my fishing rod started bouncing like crazy and Captain Don yelled out FISH ON!!!
 Woohoo!!!
 Let the fun begin!
 Now Captain Don started yelling out instructions...More halibut fishing tips...“Wait….let him swallow the bait…now set the hook!”...“Keep the tip up”...”Reel quickly & steadily”

 I let Captain Don set the hook that first time and get it started then I became the ‘Auto Reeler’ (my nickname still to this day!)
-There is also an art to setting the hook because if you jerk up on the line before the fish has eaten the bait, you simply pull the bait right out of their mouths!
-So you wait a few seconds, let them eat the bait, reel in a couple winds, then JERK up on the rod to set the hook into the hard mouth of the halibut.
+There is also an art to setting the hook because if you jerk up on the line before the fish has eaten the bait, you simply pull the bait - and the hook - right out of their mouths!
+Here's more halibut fishing tips - don't do that!
+You wait a few seconds, let them eat the bait, reel in a couple winds, then JERK up on the rod to set the hook into the hard mouth of the halibut.

 I reeled as fast as I could – wow, 300 feet is a long way! – finally spotting a fish coming up to the surface!
 Once at the surface, Captain Don & the others gaffed the fish and brought it onboard.
 They bonked it on its head (a quick, solid hit behind the eyes), cut just inside the gill coverings which started the bleeding out process, and placed it in the fish locker (another ‘guy-only’ job!)